stevearc/pypicloud/doc/topics/getting_started.rst

 AWS
 ---
-You will need to go to the `AWS S3 console
-<https://console.aws.amazon.com/s3/home>`_ and create a bucket to contain your
-packages.
-Make sure the bucket name does not have a "." in it.
-Amazon's SSL certificate is only valid for ``*.s3.amazonaws.com``, and adding more subdomains to the url will cause the connection to be rejected by pip.

 If you have not already, create an access key and secret by following the `AWS guide
 <http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html>`_

-You need your bucket to grant access to your user account.
-If you are getting permissions errors or 403's, you will need to set :ref:`a policy on your bucket
+The default configuration should work, but if you get permission errors or 403's, you will need to set :ref:`a policy on your bucket <s3_policy>`.
-<s3_policy>`.

 Configuration
 -------------